pnlinden/id/aas/2/0/README.md

  [http://admin-shell.io/aas/2/0/Blob](http://admin-shell.io/aas/2/0/Blob) The Blob class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

+## Blob/mimeType
+ Mime type of the content of the BLOB.
+The mime type states which file extension the file has.
+Valid values are e.g. 'application/json', 'application/xls', 'image/jpg' The allowed values are defined as in RFC2046.

+ [http://admin-shell.io/aas/2/0/Blob/mimeType](http://admin-shell.io/aas/2/0/Blob/mimeType) The attribute mimeType of the Blob class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

+## Blob/value
+ The value, for example an IRDI if the idType=IRDI, a literal, or anything else.

+ [http://admin-shell.io/aas/2/0/Blob/value](http://admin-shell.io/aas/2/0/Blob/value) The attribute value of the Blob class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

 ## BlobCertificate
  Certificate provided as BLOB.